TechSpaceAsia/bittrade-kraken-websocket/README.md

 - Reconnect with incremental backoff (per Kraken's recommendation)
 - Automatically reset subscription for private feeds when sequence is out of whack
-- request/response factories e.g. `addOrder` make websocket events feel like calling an API
+- request/response factories e.g. `add_order_factory` make websocket events feel like calling an API
-- ... but provides more info than a simple request/response; for instance, `addOrder` goes through each stage submitted->pending->open or canceled, emitting a notification at each stage
+- ... but provides more info than a simple request/response; for instance, `add_o_rder` goes through each stage submitted->pending->open or canceled, emitting a notification at each stage

 ## Installing